Our Mission

 Our Vision

-The Mishnah teaches us that "the world stands on three things: On Torah, on Service (Avodah), and on Acts of Loving Kindness (Gemilut Chassidim)."
-(Pirkei Avot 1:2) We seek to reinvest Loving Kindness into our study and action of Torah in our lives, and in our Service to Hashem as we cleave to Him.
+The Mishnah teaches us that "the world stands on three things: On Torah, on Service (Avodah), and on Acts of Loving Kindness (Gemilut Chassidim)" (Pirkei Avot 1:2).
+We seek to reinvest Loving Kindness into our study and action of Torah in our lives, and in our Service to Hashem as we cleave to Him.

 Investment in Torah

 At the core of our community gatherings is our weekly study of Torah.
-As we focus on the texts breathed into Moses we find that our study of the rest of scripture gains more clarity.
+As we focus on the texts breathed into Moses, we find that our study of the rest of scripture gains more clarity.
 For centuries, people have tried to understand the Yeshua of the Gospels without understanding the foundation of Mashiach's life, the Torah of Moses.
 Yeshua brought us to the Torah by investing his life in perfecting it.

 The purpose of scripture is to challenge us and drive us higher in the pursuit of a perfected world.
 We challenge ourselves by engaging in the age old dialog of teacher and student.
-The Jewish sages, who were closer to the transcendent event of Sinai, bring us a wealth of Divine insight which serves to highten our awareness of the Torah bound up with our souls.
+The Jewish sages, who were closer to the transcendent event of Sinai, bring us a wealth of Divine insight which serves to heighten our awareness of the Torah bound up with our souls.

 Service of the Heart